 Tips for creating WordPress SEO images

-WordPress’ SEO features makes it easy to create search engine friendly images and optimise for Google Images.
+WordPress' SEO features makes it easy to create search engine friendly images and optimise for Google Images.

 Adding an SEO image in WordPress

 Whenever you add an image, simply complete the fields on the right hand side of the 'Add media' window:

 Explanation and tips for each of the WordPress 'Add image' fields